job openings

 Rocking the Boat is committed to creating an environment that promotes the diversity, equity, inclusion and accessibility of all applicants and employees.
 The organization strives not only to accept but to affirm and celebrate all identities.
 Race, religion, gender, gender identity and expression, sexual orientation, national origin, disability, and veteran status are not barriers to employment at Rocking the Boat.
 Please feel welcome to communicate any special needs or requirements to be accommodated throughout the hiring process.

-To apply please send cover letter and resume to Senior Director of Programs Pascale Mevs at pascale@rockingtheboat.org with Director of Boatbuilding Operations as the subject.
+To apply please send cover letter and resume to Adam Green, Executive Director, at adam@rockingtheboat.org with Student Boatbuilding Program Manager as the subject.

 Organizational Background

-Rocking the Boat began as a boatbuilding afterschool project for the high-need community of the South Bronx and incorporated as a 501(c)3 non-profit in 2001.
-Today, the organization, with an annual budget of just over $3,000,000, is a hub of youth development programming that serves over 3,000 community members annually.
+Rocking the Boat began as a boatbuilding afterschool project for high school students in the South Bronx and was incorporated as a 501(c)3 non-profit in 2001.
+Today, the organization, with an annual budget of over $5 million, is a hub of youth development programming that serves nearly 5,000 community members annually across three locations.
 The mediums of boatbuilding, environmental science, and sailing are paired with social-emotional, academic, and career counselling by a team of licensed social workers to have profound and lasting impact on participants.

 Position Summary